ijlee2/embroider-css-modules/docs/my-app-with-ember-css-modules/README.md

 ## What is it?

-`docs-app-for-embroider-css-modules-temporary` is an Ember app.
-We use it to check that `ember-css-modules` and `embroider-css-modules-temporary` can coexist.
+`my-app-with-ember-css-modules` is an Ember app with `ember-css-modules`.
+We use it to check that `ember-css-modules` and `embroider-css-modules` can coexist.

 ## Local development